BitcoinDesign/Guide/guide/payments/coin-selection.md

 #### Speed

-Higher fees will increase the likelihood of your transaction being prioritized by miners and included in the next block, thereby increasing the speed of your transaction.
+Higher fees will increase the likelihood of your transaction being prioritized by miners and included in the next block, thereby increasing the speed of your transaction being confirmed.

 #### Privacy